-IV-5-9.
+IV-5-7.
 Firmware Upgrade

 Firmware Upgrade allows you to upgrade firmware to Access Point Groups.
-First, upload the firmware file from a local disk or external FTP server: locate the file and click "Upload" - you can set a timeout limit for the upload as desired.
+First, upload the firmware file from a local disk or external FTP server: locate the file and click "Upload" or "Check".
 The table below will display the Firmware Name, Firmware Version, NMS Version, Model and Size.